Event Contracts on Robinhood: Prediction Market Trading for Retail Investors

 Citations #

-- @Fi: Kalshi, Polymarket, Prediction Markets etc — Robinhood-Kalshi partnership context and retail market expansion
+- @SMCJB: Kalshi, Polymarket, Prediction Markets etc — Retail impact and market scale discussion for prediction market platforms

 - How Kalshi Works: Contracts, Odds & Settlement Explained — pm.wiki